 The community identifies itself as Chinese Hindu.
 They offer worship with incense sticks which are akin to the Buddhist pagoda.
 The Bhog (Prasad, the food offered to the Goddess) are Noodles, chop suey and are amazingly tasty.

 Nearest Metro station: Rabindra Sadan.
-We suggest using Bus to travel, metro is situated far off till the new metro station comes up in the vicinity.
+We suggest using the Bus to travel, the metro is situated far off till the new metro station comes up in the vicinity.